-All staff will undergo regular updated safeguarding training, including online safety.
+All staff will undergo regular updated safeguarding training, including online safety, at staff insets.
 All training is integrated and aligned with whole service training and curriculum planning.
 This is also aligned with teacher standards.

 Designated safeguarding lead and deputies - undertaken appropriate training for the role and will update their training with LA approved training every two years.